vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 In the end, we make sure no score is bigger than 1 (which might happen due to the multiplicative bonus).

 ### Total Performance
 As we have several performance measurements, they need to be combined to a total score.
-To this end, we have a system variable performance weights, which has n+1 parameters (weight_0,.. weight_n) for n measurements (currently 2, the tendermint-performance and the ethereum-performance.Weights are normalised, so the sum of all weights needs to be 1.
+To this end, we have a system variable <performance_weights>, which has n+1 parameters (weight_0,.. weight_n) for n measurements (currently 2, the tendermint-performance and the ethereum-performance.
+Weights are normalised, so the sum of all weights needs to be 1.
 Also, all individual performance measurements are normalised to be between 0 and 1.

 The total performance then is `weight_0*(validator_ethereum_performance*validator_tendermint_performance)+weight_1*(validator_tendermint_performance)+weight_2*(validator_ethereum_performance)`